dhulo6183-oss/second-project/readme.md

-🛠 Features
+🧩 Features Explained
-1️⃣ Generate a Pattern
+🔹 1.
+Generate a Pattern

-Takes the number of rows as input
+User enters the number of rows

-Prints a right-angled triangle star pattern
+Program prints a right-angled triangle star pattern

 Example: